professionalchandru/next-js-repair-shop/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Auth info:
+* This project having a email login.
+But for the roles and permission the signup is disabled in kinde.com level
+* Added the 3 usernames based on roles and permission
+    1. user name: test_admin, password: abcd@1234
+    2. user name: test_manager, password: abcd@1234
+    3. user name: test_user, password: abcd@1234